NeuralNetworkingTechnologies/jik/README.md

 The following will be downloaded:
 * MNIST dataset
 * CIFAR10 dataset
-* a small .txt file with the Adventures of Aladdin short story
+* A text file with Shakespeare input

 ## Sandbox examples